Ryuukeisyou/comfyui_face_parsing/README.md

 There are also auxiliary nodes for image and mask processing.
 A guided filter is also provided for skin smoothing.

+# Installation
+Just clone the repo https://github.com/Ryuukeisyou/comfyui_face_parsing.git into ComfyUI's "custom_nodes" directory.

+# Requirements
+See requirements.txt.
+Specially, open-contrib-python is needed for guided filter.
+If you have other versions of opencv e.g. opencv-python-headless installed after open-contrib-python, you may need to uninstall open-contrib-python and reinstall it again.

 # Workflow
 a demo work flow is shown below.